AlexMercedCoder/merced-spinup/readme.md

-# merced-reactor
+# merced-spinup

-This is a command-line tool for generating frontend projects of several types...
+This is a command-line tool for generating node projects of several types...
+Uses npx degit under the hood so it clones the repo but does not leave behind a git repo.

 # how it works